So, you are thinking about going to the Amazon?

 services, and have a lot of fun.
 There is something for everyone!
 Where ever you are, you will develop an appreciation for the beautiful Brazilian people and God’s amazing creation.

-home-made Brazilian delicacies.
-Bottled water to drink is provided on the boat, but most of the larger towns on the river and the cities have clean water supplies.
-Don’t drink the river water.(The water from your sink and shower is from the river.)
-It is not uncommon to get some traveler’s GI problems for a day or two, but if you are half-way careful, true food poisoning is extremely rare.
-If you are worried about an upset GI system, I would recommend taking Pepto-
+FOOD: It ain’t McDonalds, but the food is very good!
+You will have rice and beans and/or pasta most meals, but also fresh fruits, fresh vegetables, and chicken, beef, or fish.
+Maybe you want to try some turtle, pacu, or piranha.
+Breakfast is different in that you can have ham & cheese sandwiches, peanut butter, or sweet breads with fresh tropical fruit juices.
+Bring some snacks for traveling and down times, but you won’t go hungry by any means.
+Be sure and try the many home-made Brazilian delicacies.
+Filtered water to drink is provided on the boat, but most of the larger towns on the river and the cities have clean water supplies.
+Don’t drink the river water.
+(The water from your sink and shower is from the river.)
+It is not uncommon to get some mild traveler’s GI problems for a day or two, but if you are half-way careful, true food poisoning is extremely rare.
+If you are worried about an upset GI system, I would recommend taking Pepto-Bismol tablets 2 tabs, 4 times a day while traveling.
+Also, having some Cipro or similar antibiotic handy, just in case, is a good idea.

-SLEEPING: Whether on the boat or in the village, you can sleep in your rede (hammock- pronounced “hed-gy”) or grab a foam rubber mattress to put on the floor.
+SLEEPING: Whether on the boat or in the village, you can sleep in your rede (hammock- pronounced “hed-gy”) or grab a foam rubber mattress to put on the deck.
 For “wimps” the new boat has multiple air-conditioned bedrooms with bunk beds and individual bathrooms!
 For the real “Amazon experience” though, sleep outside at least one night!

 BATHING & HYGENE: Think of it as church camp!
 You don’t have to change your clothes or shower all week if you don’t want too!
 (However, this is not recommended at church camp or in the Amazon!)
 The boat crew will do laundry every day, and towels are provided.
 Multiple bathrooms are available on the boat, but the bathroom showers use the river water.
-Be sure to use bottled water to drink and to brush your teeth.
+Be sure to use filtered water to drink and to brush your teeth.

 CHORES: You will be expected to help wash dishes, hang up clothes to dry, put the rain flaps up or down, etc. Make yourself useful!
 The boat crew will take care of you, but don’t let them!